apache/cloudberry-site/docs/sys-admin/monitor-long-running-operations.md

 ## Vacuum progress reporting

-The [gp_stat_progress_vacuum](../../ref_guide/system_catalogs/catalog_ref-views.html#gp_stat_progress_vacuum) system view reports the progress of running `VACUUM` and `vacuumdb` operations on AO/CO and heap tables, and `VACUUM FULL` operations on AO/CO tables.
+The `pg_stat_progress_vacuum` system view reports the progress of running `VACUUM` and `vacuumdb` operations on AO/CO and heap tables, and `VACUUM FULL` operations on AO/CO tables.
 The view displays a row per segment instance that is currently servicing a vacuum operation.

 For each active vacuum operation, the `gp_stat_progress_vacuum_summary` view aggregates across the Apache Cloudberry cluster the metrics reported by `gp_stat_progress_vacuum`.

 Regular `VACUUM` modifies a heap table in place. `VACUUM FULL` on a heap table rewrites the table as does a `CLUSTER` operation.
-For information about progress reporting for `VACUUM FULL` on a heap table, see [CLUSTER and VACUUM FULL Progress Reporting](#cluster_progress).
+For information about progress reporting for `VACUUM FULL` on a heap table, see [CLUSTER and VACUUM FULL Progress Reporting](#copy-progress-reporting).

 In Apache Cloudberry, an AO/CO table vacuum behaves differently than a heap table vacuum.
 Because Cloudberry stores the logical EOF for each segment file, it does not need to scan physical blocks after the logical EOF, so Cloudberry can truncate them.
 Cloudberry always rewrites data into new segment files to get rid of dead tuples for AO/CO tables, and performs the same operations for both `VACUUM FULL` and `VACUUM`.
 Due to these difference, Cloudberry reports vacuum progress on heap and AO/CO tables using different phases.